zhanghe9704/electroncooling/Readme.md

 >
 > `make`

+## How to run

+To run JSPEC, you can put your input file in the same folder with the JSPEC executable file and run the following commands in the folder:

+> ` jspec.exe inputfilename`

+You also need another file in [*MAD X*](https://madx.web.cern.ch/madx/) tfs format, which defines the ion ring optics.
+You can put it in the same folder too.
+About how to write your input file, please refer to the JSPEC User Manual.

 ## Acknowledgement

 Authors of [**BETACOOL**](http://betacool.jinr.ru/), we learned a lot from BETACOOL.

 Authors of [**muParser**](http://beltoforion.de/article.php?a=muparser),  which is used in building the text-base UI.

+Dr. David Bruwihler and Dr. Paul Moeller at [*Radiasoft*](http://radiasoft.net/), who developed an [*online version of JSPEC with GUI*](https://beta.sirepo.com/#/jspec) on their cloud server, [*Sirepo*](https://beta.sirepo.com/).

 ## Contact